-Now imagine living with someone who never gets upset or off balance, no matter how irritated you are.
-They aren’t a doormat.
-But they won’t fight.
+Now imagine living with someone who doesn’t ever get upset or off balance, no matter how irritated you are.
+They aren’t being a doormat, but they won’t engage in fights or arguments.
 They never judge or criticize.
 Insults roll off like water off a duck’s back.
 They always have a smile for you and communicate pleasantly and lovingly.
 Do you think this person would have an impact on you?
 It would be pretty hard to stay mad at them, right?

 You can become that person.
-Even if your spouse acts insultingly, and you are constantly triggered, you can learn to become a peaceful person, adept at managing your emotions.
-You can’t control or change your spouse, but do you see how if you become more peaceful and refuse to fight, that it will invariably have a profound impact on your spouse, marriage, and family?
+Even if your spouse acts insultingly, and you are constantly triggered now, you can learn to become a peaceful person.
+You can disable your triggers and become adept at managing your emotions.
+You cannot control or change your spouse, but do you see how if you become more peaceful and refuse to fight, that it will invariably have a profound impact on your spouse, marriage, and family?

 12. Physical abuse…. sometimes recoverable.

 You should get away from any abuser who endangers you or your children.
 We have had people share that it’s an acceptable part of their culture for a man to strike his wife or daughters.
 We vehemently disagree.